-We provide a range of insurance choices including Life insurance, Trauma Diagnosis/Medical Catastrophe insurance, Total and Permanent Disability (TPD) insurance, Income Protection/Disability Income insurance and Business Expenses insurance.
+We provide a range of insurance choices including Term insurance, Medical Catastrophe insurance, Total and Permanent Disability (TPD) insurance, Disability Income and Business Expense insurance.

-Life Insurance
+Term Insurance

-This can be referred to as Yearly Renewable Term and/or Additional Death Cover depending on when it was issued.
 We pay a lump sum in the event of death or diagnosis of a Terminal Illness or if you meet the relevant criteria for any of the optional benefits selected.